iotaledger/iota-wiki/next/docs/wasp/docs/guide/core_concepts/core_contracts/governance.md

 - The certificate. (`[]byte` prefixed by `uint16` size)
 - Whether the access node is part of the committee of validators. (`bool`)
 - The API base URL. (`string` prefixed by `uint16` size)

-### `SetPayoutAgentID`

-`SetPayoutAgentID` sets the payout AgentID.
-The default AgentID is the chain owner.
-Transaction fee will be taken to ensure the common account has minimum storage deposit which is in base token.
-The rest of transaction fee will be transferred to payout AgentID.

-### `GetPayoutAgentID`

-`GetPayoutAgentID` gets the payout AgentID.

-Returns the payout AgentID of the chain.

-- `s` (`AgentID`): the payout AgentID.

-### `SetMinCommonAccountBalance`

-`SetMinCommonAccountBalance` sets the minimum balanced to be held in the common account.

-### `GetMinCommonAccountBalance`

-`GetMinCommonAccountBalance` returns the minimum balanced to be held in the common account.

-- `ms` (`uint64`): the minimum storage deposit.